 Focusing on Heart Health

 Moderate exercise has many health benefits for teens since it boosts mental as well as physical health.
-It is vital to note that the study focused exclusively on heart health, finding that high impact cardio was particularly good for teens’ heart.
+It is vital to note that the study focused exclusively on heart health, finding that high-impact cardio was particularly good for teens’ hearts.
 This means that both moderate and vigorous workouts should be embraced for overall health and wellbeing.

 Which Exercises can be Considered Moderate and Vigorous?

 Vigorous exercise can include walking uphill or completing a tough treadmill or elliptical session.
 The good thing about most gym workouts is that machines can be adapted to increase the intensity of teens’ workouts.
 If you are interested in treadmills or ellipticals, read this comparison to check out the relative speeds and inclinations of different machines.
 Teens can work to increase both velocity and add variation and difficulty into their gym workouts progressively.